 I read on Yahoo that it is possible to live on cash only.
 Credit cards ever since the ‘credit crunch’ is a no go areas as far as financial experts are concerned.
 I agree, and believe that’s possible.
 However, I believe these cards can be very beneficial, while on the one hand bad for those who have no financial freedom.
 That is why they are given to adults because banks assume mature people can think.
 How wrong can they be!

-Credit cards have been around for a while now and they can only be good for you if you are sober and level headed.
+Credit cards have been around for a while now and they can only be good for you if you are sober and level headed, you need to be careful with the charges for using debit card as well but those are less agressive.
 We are only jumping on the train when the situation is complicated.
 The buzzword is now consumer dependency on credit.
 One can only hope we develop a credit policy law as in South Africa, to curb or rather stabilize the situation.

 The reality is that people will always call for credit advances.
 The least we can do as individuals is to get knowledgeable and practical about our financial standing and responsibilities.
 The government has got nothing to do with it, in case you want to blame “them”.